bharathk2498/cloud-genesis/README.md

    equivalent Airflow DAG under `orchestrator/airflow/dags/`) using cutover windows defined in your config.
-6. Validate workloads post‑cutover using the synthetic and performance tests under `validation/` and produce a “green‑light” report before decommissioning the source.
+6. Validate workloads post‑cutover using the synthetic and performance tests under `validation/` and produce a "green‑light" report before decommissioning the source.
 7. Enforce guardrails via the Terraform modules in `iac/` and policy bundles in `policy-as-code/`, and monitor cost and usage via the